Are the benefits of a keto diet as great for lean women as they are for overweight women?

 You mentioned that in preparation to get pregnant, coffee is a thing that is important not to consume.
 Have you got an opinion about green tea?

 Yes sorry, coffee is just the poster child for caffeine.
 The offensive agent is caffeine, so if the green tea has no caffeine, it would be OK.
-Decaf is also not OK because it still has caffeine just less.
+Decaf coffee is also not OK because it still has caffeine just less.
 Hope this helps?

 Remember that caffeine and amphetamine are closely related.
 Doesn’t sound very positive for a fetus??